 com.intellij.colorSettingsPage extension point.

-The Export to HTML feature uses the same syntax highlighting mechanism as the editor, so it will work automatically for custom languages, which provide a syntax highlighter.
+Thefeature uses the same syntax highlighting mechanism as the editor.
+Thus, it will work automatically for custom languages that provide a syntax highlighter.

-The syntax and error highlighting are performed on multiple levels: Lexer, Parser, and (External) Annotator.
+The syntax and error highlighting are performed on multiple levels: Lexer, Parser, and (External) Annotator(s).

 The first syntax highlighting level is based on the lexer output and is provided through the